equinor/flyt/README.md

 I've added a simple script to automate this:
 For example; Run `yarn release-dev` to tag DEV and push tags to GitHub.
+> **NOTE:** This script need to be updated to accomadate for multiple people updating the tags.
+Until then, try to update the tag and push it manually.
+[Read more about git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 | Environment | Release script          | Deploy status                                                                                                                  | URL                                     | Who should test what?       | Comments                                                                         |
 | ----------- | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------- | --------------------------- | -------------------------------------------------------------------------------- |